GitHubDragonFly/GitHubDragonFly.github.io/GLTF Structural Metadata for Three.js.md

   - Yellow represents a warning, values being over threshold limit
   - Red represents values being over critical limit
 - A sharp eye might catch that these values are being polled at different intervals
+- This video was captured with Windows 10 built-in `Xbox Game Bar` app

 https://github.com/user-attachments/assets/4a439c3a-d8a0-4baa-933d-8c9202c652f8